Media Note from the Office of the Spokesperson

 The new U.S. Consulate Compound will provide a secure and resilient platform for U.S. diplomacy in Morocco.
 Miller Hull of Seattle, Washington is the design architect, and B.L.
 Harbert International of Birmingham, Alabama is the construction contractor.
-The Bureau of Overseas Buildings Operations (OBO) awarded the construction contract in September 2019 and anticipates completion in 2024.
 As a result of this project, an estimated $100 million will be invested in the local economy, and a workforce of more than 500 American, Moroccan, and third-country nationals will be employed during construction.

 Since the launch of the Department’s Capital Security Construction Program in 1999, OBO has completed 164 new diplomatic facilities.
 OBO currently has more than 52 active projects either in the design phase or under construction worldwide.